Final Fantasy Trading Card Game: Limited

 Unlike in Constructed play, a player's deck can contain a minimum of 40 cards and games can be won by dealing the opponent 6 points of damage.
 Players can also have more than 3 copies of the same card in their deck.
 However, all other Constructed rules apply.
 There are two variations of Limited play in Final Fantasy TCG: Sealed and Draft.
 This format sees competitive play.

 Sealed

-In Sealed, players receive 9 or 10 Final Fantasy TCG booster packs and construct a deck from them.
+In Sealed, players receive 9 Final Fantasy TCG booster packs and construct a deck from them.

 Draft

-In Draft, players receive 4 Final Fantasy TCG booster packs.
+In Draft, players receive 5 Final Fantasy TCG booster packs.
 Each player then picks one card from their provided booster pack and then passes it to the player to their immediate left until no cards are left.
 Then, the next pack is opened and this pattern continues to the player on the immediate right.
 This happens until all packs are opened.
 Once this process ends, each player constructs a deck in accordance to the Limited rules.